dobkir/bmwX6/README.md

 <!-- WORK DESCRIPTION -->
 ## Work description

-This is a BMW car promo website template.
+This is a BMW car promo website template.<br>
 Modal windows are used: 1) to display an advertising video;
-2) customer request for detailed description.
+2) customer request for detailed description.<br>
 The test drive application form is working.
 Form fields with a simple check for completeness.
 In the sending code, in the "server" constant, you only need to enter the real server.
 Here, for example, a fake server https://jsonplaceholder.typicode.com/posts is used.
 In the "Specifications" section, "accordion" is used.